 What can you do about liquefaction?

-If a structure is new construction, you should check liquefaction susceptibility before you build.
+If a structure is a new construction, you should check liquefaction susceptibility before you build.
 However, if a structure already exists, there are measures you can take to reduce the damage caused by earthquake-related liquefaction.
-Structures can be retrofitted and reinforced to reduce the impact of violent shaking, and the soil under and around them can also be densified, solidified, reinforced, drained and/or dewatered.
+Structures can be retrofitted and reinforced to reduce the impact of violent shaking, and the soil under and around them can also be densified, solidified, reinforced, drained, and/or dewatered.